 L A G T I M E began while watching streaming media over a really slow internet connection.
 Occasionally the connection would lag, the moving image would stop in a blur.
 After the fourth image stalled and blurred, I began shooting these stills that were on my laptop screen, in a sense beginning to capture time in the abstract.

 The original LAGTIME project started out by streaming commercial films and I soon realized that I did not want this project to be derivative of, or depend on, commercial film projects.
 Because I wanted to make my exploration of the ‘archaeology of time’ site specific, I chose to use San Francisco as my first site location to create my own films.
 It also became my proving ground for initially producing the project because it is close to where I live and has a larger than life linear history.
 Working this way has only strengthened my desire to have the opportunity to work in other site specific projects.

 Understanding the difference in moving film and moving digital images helps to comprehend this project:

 Celluloid film moves through a projector one frame at a time.
 Basically it is a series of 35mm still images that when shown through a projector, create the illusion of moving images.
 If a film got stuck in the projector, it would project a focused clear image because it would stop on a frame, or if it stopped in between frames there would be a marker of a black line between the frames.
 There is also the chance that the film would break and there would be a torn image or no image at all.

 I’ve always thought that this project would be successful if it got the viewer to think about the concept of now, what it is, when it is, and to think about the big picture of our existence.
 To think about what is visible and what isn’t, to contemplate that place in between things.

 Will it do the same for others?

-Purchase prints of this series at SaatchiArt Online.
+Purchase prints, various sizes available, of the unlimited series at SaatchiArt Online.